atchutchi/troca-currency/README.md

     - Fork on clone this repository
     - Create a new Heroku app
     - Set the buildbacks to Python and NodeJS in order
+    - Make a Configuration Vars by adding creds.json
     - Link the Heroku app to the repository
     - Click on Deploy